mayu-ot/hidden-challenges-MR/README.md

-moment_retrieval
+hidden-challenges-MR
 ==============================

-Uncovering Hidden Challenges in Query-Based Video Moment Retrieval
+Codes of our paper "Uncovering Hidden Challenges in Query-Based Video Moment Retrieval" (BMVC'20)

-### Dependencies
+## Dependencies

 The code is tested with Python 3.8.